Blue wildebeest: Ecology and behavior

 The blue wildebeest is mostly active during the morning and the late afternoon, with the hottest hours of the day being spent in rest.
 These extremely agile and wary animals can run at speeds up to 80 km/h, waving their tails and tossing their heads.
 An analysis of the activity of blue wildebeest at the Serengeti National Park showed that the animals devoted over half of their total time to rest, 33% to grazing, 12% to moving about (mostly walking), and a little to social interactions.
 However, variations existed among different age and sex groups.

 The wildebeest usually rest close to others of their kind and move about in loose aggregations.
 Males form bachelor herds, and these can be distinguished from juvenile groups by the lower amount of activity and the spacing between the animals.
 Around 90% of the male calves join the bachelor herds before the next mating season.
 Bulls become territorial at the age of four or five years, and become very noisy (most notably in the western white-bearded wildebeest) and active.
 The bulls tolerate being close to each other and 1 km2 of plain can accommodate 270 bulls.
 Most territories are of a temporary nature and fewer than half of the male population hold permanent territories.
 In general, blue wildebeest rest in groups of a few to thousands at night, with a minimum distance of 1–2 m between individuals (though mothers and calves may remain in contact).
-They are a major prey item for lions, cheetahs, leopards, African wild dogs, hyenas, and crocodiles.
+They are a major prey item for lions, cheetahs, leopards, African wild dogs, hyenas, and Nile crocodiles.

 Female calves will stay with their mothers and other related females of the herd throughout their lives.
 Female individuals in a herd are from a wide range of ages, from yearlings to the oldest cow.
 During the wet season, the females generally lead the herd towards nutritious areas of grasses and areas where predators can be avoided.
 This is to ensure that newborn calves have the highest chance of survival as well as gaining the most nutritious milk.

 Bulls mark the boundaries of their territories with heaps of dung, secretions from their scent glands, and certain behaviors.
 Body language used by a territorial male includes standing with an erect posture, profuse ground pawing, and horning, frequent defecation, rolling and bellowing, and the sound "ga-noo" being produced.
 When competing over territory, males grunt loudly, paw the ground, make thrusting motion with their horns, and perform other displays of aggression.